TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/WhichClasses/Index.rst

    widely included yet, but will be as suggestions for them appears.
 And you are very welcome to give in such suggestions.I'll just give an example to illustrate what I mean:

    ::

       class SC_example {
           function main() {
               $number = 100;
               echo 'The number is ' . $number;
           }
       }

-   This class prints the text “The number is 100”.
+   This class prints the text "The number is 100".
 If you wish to do some calculations to the $number-variable before it is printed, you are forced to simply include the whole original main-method in your extension script.
 Here it would be no problem because the method is 2 lines long.
 But it could be 200 lines!
-So what you do is that you suggest to the TYPO3 development to call a “harmless” dummy method in the main() method...
+So what you do is that you suggest to the TYPO3 development to call a "harmless" dummy method in the main() method...

    ::

       class SC_example {
           function main() {
               $number = 100;